nict-wisdom/rannc/documents/tutorial.rst

 .. note::

   Each process launched by MPI is expected to load different (mini-)batches.
-RaNNC automatically gathers the batches from all ranks and compute them as one batch. ``torch.utils.data.distributed.DistributedSampler`` will be useful for this purpose.
+RaNNC automatically gathers the batches from all ranks and computes them as a single batch. ``torch.utils.data.distributed.DistributedSampler`` is useful for this purpose.